priyankgupta2003/study-notes-md/publish/Study-notes/Activeloop/Train And fine-tune LLM/Trainig LLm From Scratch/Training LLMs.md

 The fine-tuning approach is an excellent option for creating a model with task-specific knowledge and building on top of the available powerful LLMs.

 ### Training
+If fine-tuning is not effective, consider training a model from scratch with domain-specific data.
+However, this requires significant resources, such as cost, dataset availability, and expertise.